Concurrence fill and mode distribution of entanglement in neutrino oscillation: A. Experimental and Simulation Details

 \subsection{\textrm{C}.
 Concurrence Fill}

 From the analysis of the partial tangle and concurrence, we find compelling evidence of bipartite entanglement embedded within the tripartite structure of neutrino oscillations.
-Furthermore, the behaviour of the total tangle indicates that the three-flavor neutrino system effectively exhibits the characteristics of a W-type entangled state.
 To achieve a more quantitative and geometrically intuitive characterisation of this behaviour, we now turn to the study of the concurrence fill, $C_F$, which serves as a robust and faithful geometric measure of the underlying entanglement structure of a qutrit system.

 In Fig.~\ref{concurrencefill}, the red and blue curves represent the half-perimeter ($Q$) and the concurrence fill ($C_F$), respectively.
 The dashed lines correspond to their evolution with neutrino energy in vacuum, while the solid lines represent the same quantities in the presence of matter effects.
 It is evident from the figure that the area of the concurrence triangle, quantified by $C_F$, varies with energy within the range $[0, 0.42]$.
 This variation implies that the concurrence area is not constant across the energy spectrum, reflecting a distinctly dynamical nature of neutrino entanglement.
 Specifically, over the energy interval $E \in [0.1, 5]~\mathrm{GeV}$, the system does not maintain a uniform degree of tripartite entanglement.